20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron 'Summer Glory' is a charming, hybrid plant with an upright, clumping growth and large, deeply-veined leaves which start off reddish-bronze and turn deep-green with a red leaf margin as they mature.

 Philodendron 'Summer Glory' is a non-climbing upright bush which looks magnificent in a pot.
-To keep it upright, give it a moss-pole for support inorder to grow the large beautiful leaves.
-It is among the best tropical foliage plants for the home.
+To keep it upright, give it a moss pole for support to grow the large beautiful leaves.
+It is among the popular tropical foliage plants for the home.

 Philodendron elegans

-Finger-leaf Philodendron also called Skeleton Key Philodendron is a sought-after plant on account of its size and highly divided stately leaves which come in various shades of green and have a glossy sheen.
+Philodendron elegans commonly called Finger-leaf Philodendron or Skeleton Key Philodendron is a sought-after climbing plant on account of its size and highly divided stately leaves which come in various shades of green and have a glossy sheen.
 They are highly divided which gives them the appearance of a palm's frond.

-Skeleton Key Philodendron is considered to be one of the rare, low-light plants for the home and is often mistaken for with Philodendron radiatum, Philodendron mayoi, Philodendron lancerum or Philodendron tortum due to the pinnate foliage.
+Skeleton Key Philodendron is considered to be one of the rare, low-light plants and is often mistaken for with Philodendron radiatum, Philodendron mayoi, Philodendron lancerum or Philodendron tortum due to the pinnate foliage.

-Philodendron elegans blossoms in medium to bright indirect light (filtered light), warmth of 16-280C, humidity of 60-70% and moderately moist, rich, well-drained potting mix coupled with monthly feeding in spring and summer.
+Philodendron elegans grows best in medium to bright indirect light, warmth of 16-280C, humidity of 60-70% and moderately moist, rich, well-drained potting mix coupled with monthly feeding in spring and summer.

 Blushing Philodendron, Philodendron erubescens

-Blushing Philodendron also called Red-leaf Philodendron is a vigorously-growing, evergreen climber with red stems and glossy, large, heart-shaped leaves which appear reddish and eventually turn green as they mature and measure about 16 inch long.
+Philodendron erubescens also called Blushing Philodendron, Red-leaf Philodendron is a vigorously-growing, evergreen climber with red stems and glossy, large, heart-shaped leaves which appear reddish and eventually turn green as they mature and measure about 16 inch long.

-Red-leaf Philodendron is a fast-growing plant which can grow to a height of 10-20 feet in its native habitat but it only grows to about 3 feet when grown indoors.
-It is one of the fast-growing plants for indoors.
+Blushing Philodendron is a fast-growing plant which can grow to a height of 10-20 feet in its native habitat but it only grows to about 3 feet when grown indoors.

 Philodendron erubescens thrives in bright indirect light, warmth of 15-270C, humidity of 60-70% and moderately moist, rich, well-drained potting soils coupled with regular feeding during the growing season.